Pullusb/storytools-docs/docs/tutorial/story-toolbar.md

 ### Camera Depth / Focal Ortho-size

-Move camera on depth axis (forward or backward)
+Move the camera on its depth axis (forward or backward)
-or affect camera "zoom"
+or affect the camera "zoom"

 `Shift` : Precision mode